ufosanchez/AirlineFlightApp/README.md

    - **TimeZoneInfo.Local** for handling Time Zone offset of the computer for **Add Flight** and **Update Flight**
    - **ConvertTimeBySystemTimeZoneId** for handling Time Zone Difference by using, so I can get the correct **Duration Flight**

+# Pages and methods used:
+### AirlineDataController
+   - List of Airlines or for particular airlines `api/AirlineData/ListAirlines/{AirlineSearch?}`

 ## Technologies used for the project:
    - ASP.NET Entity Framework
    - Bootstrap CSS Framework
    - Vanilla CSS
    - LINQ
+   - Web API Controllers
+   - MVC Controllers

 ## Getting Started:
    1. Clone the repository to your local machine.